Research at the School of Nursing

 - Describe characteristics you are looking for in a faculty advisor and mentor?

-The Early Entry PhD Option is an innovative program designed for undergraduate students who are interested in pursuing a research career.
-With the assistance of a faculty advisory committee, early entry students plan an individualized program of study and research, drawing on existing undergraduate and graduate courses in nursing and related disciplines.
-The option consists of early and intensive research training, clinical practice, and required and recommended coursework.
+With the assistance of a faculty advisory committee, early-entry students plan an individualized program of study and research.
+They draw on existing undergraduate and graduate courses in nursing and related disciplines.
+This option includes early and intensive research training, clinical practice, and required and recommended coursework.